ClemenPine/crescent/README.md

 $ sudo kanata -c crescent.kbd`
 ```

+If you don't want to use sudo, see [here](https://github.com/jtroo/kanata/wiki/Avoid-using-sudo-on-Linux).

 Closing the terminal will exit kanata and restore your keyboard to its default state.
 You can [set up a systemd process](https://github.com/jtroo/kanata/discussions/130) to make it permanent.

 ## Special Thanks